PHPerKael/wan2_lora_trainer/README.md

 .\python_embeded\python.exe -s ComfyUI\main.py --windows-standalone-build
 pause
 ```
+4. Path fixes : Extract the include package into the folder "Include" of your python environment (python_embeded/Include).
-4. Run ComfyUI from your custom bat.
+5. Run ComfyUI from your custom bat.
 Enjoy.

 **NOTE** : The reason of adding this windows call is because the Trainer runs in a new sub process inheriting the ComfyUI environment, but is needed to setup ComfyUI as root path to work with.